 Each gold mining company has a unique risk profile and potential for returns.
-The industry is generally divided into three main categories:
+The industry breaks down into three main categories.

 Senior miners

-- Large market capitalizations, often exceeding £10 billion
+- Large market capitalisations, often exceeding £10 billion

 - Consistent gold production, typically measured in millions of ounces annually

-- Generally lower risk compared to smaller mining companies
+- Generally lower risk compared to smaller miners

 Junior miners

-- Smaller market capitalizations, typically under £500 million
+- Smaller market capitalisations, typically under £500 million

-- Focus on discovering new gold deposits or developing early-stage projects
+- Focus on discovering new deposits or developing early-stage projects

-- Potential for significant share price appreciation if successful
+- Potential for significant share price appreciation on a major find

-- Generally do not pay dividends, reinvesting profits into exploration and development
+- Generally don’t pay dividends — profits go back into exploration

 Gold streaming companies

-Gold streaming companies provide an alternative way to invest in the gold mining sector.
-These firms don’t operate mines themselves but instead provide financing to mining companies in exchange for the right to purchase a portion of their future gold production at a predetermined price.
-Key aspects of gold streaming companies include:
+Streaming companies don’t operate mines.
+They provide financing to mining companies in exchange for the right to buy a portion of future gold production at a fixed, below-market price.
+Key aspects:

 - Diversified exposure to multiple mining projects

-- Often pay higher dividends than traditional mining companies
+- Often pay higher dividends than traditional miners

-Franco-Nevada and Wheaton Precious Metals are examples of gold streaming companies.
-Investing in streaming companies can benefit from gold price movements while mitigating some of the direct risks of mining operations.
+Franco-Nevada and Wheaton Precious Metals are well-known examples.
+Streaming companies benefit from gold price movements without taking on the day-to-day risks of running a mine.

 The relationship between gold prices and mining stocks